deeppavlov/dp-agent/docs/source/config/config.rst

 **Connectors config**

 Connector represents a function, where tasks are sent in order to process.
 Can be implementation of some data transfer protocol or model implemented in python.
-Since agent is based on asyncronous execution, and can be slowed down by blocking syncronous parts, it is strongly advised to implement computational heavy services separate from agent, and use some protocols (like http) for data transfer.
+Since agent is based on asynchronous execution, and can be slowed down by blocking synchronous parts, it is strongly advised to implement computational heavy services separate from agent, and use some protocols (like http) for data transfer.

 There are several possibilities, to configure connector: